Tag: strength

 ※Prayer※

-God, thank you for the and of your Paul whose words, inspired by you, guide us today.
+God, thank you for the vision and wisdom of your servant Paul whose words, inspired by you, guide us today.
 Amen.

 • You|Me and Us